jasonyisong/Software-Testing-EP/README.md

 - Each ranges of values with 'equivalent processing' is a test coverage item
 - A representative value from each range is selected as test data

+# My thoughts

+It is very suitable for the core computing function test of trading system